apache/sling-scriptingbundle-maven-plugin/src/site/markdown/index.md

 Manually defining the `Require-Capability` and `Provide-Capability` bundle headers is error-prone and unnecessary, as they can be derived from the file-system layout required for scripts by the resolver (for the most part).

+Starting with version `0.3.0`, the JAR also provides a BND plugin.

 ## Usage
 General instructions on how to use the Scripting Bundle Maven Plugin can be found on the [usage](usage.html) page.